Poker Odds Teacher – PokerCruncher, LLC

 While this does show you how to calculate the odds of a hand winning you must know the other players hand to use the apps method, which you wouldn't in an actual game.
 Don't waste your money.

 Exactly what we were looking for.
 We always wanted a good way to learn the poker odds and this app does a really good job teaching it.
 The methods are pretty intuitive.
 It allows you to approximate the odds on the go so that u wont have to memorize all the odds for many useful situations.
 Although we do plan on eventually memorizing all of them it is always nice to be able to double check the odds with this approximating method before commiting money to the pot.
 (10&8 method preflop and 4&2 method postflop) we do agree with a previous review that the slider needs to be fixed.
 We own all three of their apps and find them to be much more useful and learnable(?) than a regular poker book which we find a little boring.
 Good job to the developers.
-Thank you!
+Thank you.

 Not enough explanation, little diversity in scenario category and very vague formula theory and possibly inaccurate information.